-The nominations for the 2014 Ursa Major Awards have begun!
+Voting for the 2015 Ursa Major Awards is now CLOSED.

 Notice: Kyell Gold has indicated that he wishes to withdraw from consideration for the Novel and Short Story categories until further notice.
 For full details, please read his blog on Fur Affinity.

 • The Good Dinosaur (Directed by Peter Sohn; November 25)